spectacles-ci/spectacles/CONTRIBUTING.md

 grep -ir "sj29djaxks01jgi1xkaa0" tests/cassettes
 ```

-To avoid recording sensitive data, you'll need to provide filter args to `pytest.mark.vcr` or `vcr.use_cassette`.
+To avoid recording sensitive data, you'll need to provide filter args to `pytest.mark.vcr`.

 Here's an example.
 In this example, we use three arguments to `vcr.use_cassette`.
 We specify `filter_post_data_parameters` (filters POST request params to remove the client ID and secret), `filter_headers` (removes the access token from subsequent requests), and `before_record_response` (removes the access token from the response).